dreamcatcher-tech/network/Inbox/2025-02-28 0944 napp processing layer.md

 So napps will end up with a table.

 Here is our chance to make the napp loader, where we pass in the napp definition, and the path to the module, and then we will output an object with a dispatch.

+Could make a zod napp.json, which is virtual.